New government commitments to improve cladding fire safety have been announced to ensure stricter regulation of high-rise buildings in England.

 Homeowners trapped in unsellable flats have since threatened protests and campaigning throughout the summer.

 A spokesman for End Our Cladding Scandal, a coalition of homeowners from across the country, said in May: “We are feeling deflated but we have been here before.
 We have got a band of Conservative MP supporters now and there will be no end to campaigning.
 We are taking some time to regroup and then plan a rally and protest in the summer."

 What is the So-Called Cladding Scandal?

 Following the Grenfell Tower fire in 2017, round-the-clock fire patrols were established in hundreds of buildings.
 Fixing safety faults has seen costs surge for leaseholders, while residents have experienced rocketing insurance costs on buildings with fire safety problems.

 The Daily Mail reported earlier this year that insurance claims have soared by £1.6bn a year for those living in unsafe homes, and the Sunday Mirror revealed that a residents group of leaseholders in Greenwich experienced an insurance quote increase of £535,000.

 Government data released in July 2020 revealed that cladding removal and repair work has been completed on just 58% of social housing blocks and 30% of private sector buildings.

 To speed up the pace of removing unsafe cladding from high rise residential buildings, Labour has called for a National Cladding Taskforce to be established, a move which has been backed by the British Safety Council.

-Last week, the government launched a consultation on a new code of practice (which is due to close in June) for assessing buildings’ external walls and cladding system.
+Earlier this year the government launched a consultation on a new code of practice (which closed in June) for assessing buildings’ external walls and cladding system.